Coronavirus Disease 2019 (COVID-19)

 The CDC does have import requirements for rabies vaccination applying to dogs imported from countries considered high-risk for rabies.

-County fair boards should consult state and local health departments about plans for hosting a fair if they believe they can hold events while adhering to state and federal social distancing guidelines.
-If fairs want to host livestock exhibitions virtually, they should consult the Board of Animal Health.
+Consult state and local health departments about plans for hosting an event.
+If you want to hold a livestock exhibition virtually, you should consult the Board of Animal Health.